PascalSchroederDE/devops_for_ai_bt/content/3chapter.md

 ### Tensorflow

-To perform modern Deep Learning operations, there is no need to program a complete Neural Network on his own.
+To perform modern Deep Learning operations, there is no need to program a complete Neural Network from scratch.
 There are several frameworks available; many of them are open-sourced.
 One of the most popular ones is Tensorflow.

-Developed by Google as the successor of DistBelief, it had been open-sourced in 2015.
+Developed by Google as the successor of DistBelief, it has been open-sourced in 2015.
 Tensorflow is a large scale Machine Learning framework.
-Compared to DistBelief, the first generation of Googles ML frameworks, it offers a more flexible platform with better performance, which also supports a broader range of models and heterogeneous hardware platforms, so that it supports mobile, \acs{GPU}s or clusters among others.
+Compared to DistBelief, the first generation of Googles ML frameworks, it offers a more flexible platform with better performance, which also supports a broader range of models and heterogeneous hardware platforms, so that it supports mobile devices, \acs{GPU}s or clusters among others.
 This makes Tensorflow to one system for all scales, which leads to significantly fewer maintenance burdens in the operation cycle.
 Additionally, TensorFlow achieves parallelism through replication and parallel execution, which raises the performance significantly. [@45166]

 TensorFlow supports a very diverse range of tasks, starting with the inference of computer vision models on mobile phones to large-scale training of deep neural networks with hundreds of billions of parameters on hundreds of billions example records using many hundreds of machines. [@45166]